JTCyberTech/Cybersecurity-Home-Labs/Exam/CompTIA/CySA+/Mike Chapple 2 Part 2.md

 - Release management: During release management, the quality assurance team tests the code and verifies that it meets the requirements, and implements the change described in the RFC.

 ## Secure Coding Practices

+Developers wishing to sign their code must have a _____.
+- digital certificate: Developers wishing to sign their code must have a digital certificate.
+Developers would sign their code using their private key.

+What Java clause is critical for error handling?
+- Try...Catch: The Java clause Try...Catch is critical for error handling.

+Removing names and identification numbers is usually all that is necessary to deidentify a dataset.
+- FALSE: You can often combine seemingly innocuous fields to uniquely identify an individual.

+Database normalization should ALWAYS be used to improve database security.
+-